-(1) Represents the date on which the named executive officer became eligible for a cash incentive payment under the 2015 Annual Cash Incentive Plan.
+- (1) Represents the date on which the named executive officer became eligible for a cash incentive payment under the 2016 Annual Cash Incentive Plan. - (2) Represents the date on which restricted stock units were granted to the named executive officer, which vest on the three-year anniversary of the date of grant. - (3) Represents the date on which stock options were granted to the named executive officer.
+The stock options vest in three equal annual installments commencing on the first anniversary of the date of grant. - (4) Represents the date on which restricted stock units were granted to the named executive officer, which vest in three equal annual installments commencing on the first anniversary of the date of grant.

-- (2) Represents the date on which restricted stock units were granted to the named executive officer, which vest on the three-year anniversary of the date of grant. - (3) Represents the date on which stock options were granted to the named executive officer.
-The stock options vest in three equal annual installments commencing on the first anniversary of the date of grant. - (4) Represents the date on which restricted stock units were granted to the named executive officer, which vest in three equal annual installments commencing on the first anniversary of the date of grant. - (5) Represents the grant date fair value of the awards, determined in accordance with FASB ASC Topic 718. - (6) In accordance with Mr. Mannelly's retirement agreement, 39,339 stock options were accelerated and vested on June 8, 2015. - (7) In accordance with Mr. Mannelly's retirement agreement, 14,030 restricted stock units were accelerated and vested on June 8, 2015.
+- (5) Represents the grant date fair value of the awards, determined in accordance with FASB ASC Topic 718. - (6) In accordance with Mr. Mannelly's retirement agreement, 54,646 stock options were accelerated and vested on June 8, 2015. - (7) In accordance with Mr. Mannelly's retirement agreement, 24,706 restricted stock units were accelerated and vested on June 8, 2015. - (8) Amounts represent the incremental fair value of Mr. Mannelly's restricted stock units and stock option awards resulting from the modifications of the awards pursuant to the terms of his retirement agreement, as discussed in more detail in footnote 8 to the Summary Compensation Table.

-OUTSTANDING EQUITY AWARDS AT 2015 FISCAL YEAR-END
+OUTSTANDING EQUITY AWARDS AT 2016 FISCAL YEAR-END

-The following table summarizes the equity awards granted to the named executive officers that were outstanding as of March 31, 2015.
+The following table summarizes the equity awards granted to the named executive officers that were outstanding as of March 31, 2016.